Who We Are

 President and CEO, Bay Federal Credit Union, and Secretary, MBEP

-As fourth generation resident of the Monterey Peninsula she has a lifelong passion and connection with the Central Coast of California.
-She currently serves on the Juvenile Diabetes Research Foundation, Executive Board of United Way of Monterey County, Founding Board member of the Living Breath Foundation/Cystic Fibrosis, IMPOWER, a Monterey County organization supporting women’s initiatives and scholarships and a recent former member of the Board of Councilors, Division of Social Sciences for UC Santa Cruz.
+As a fourth generation resident of the Monterey Peninsula, she has a lifelong passion and connection with the Central Coast of California.
+She currently serves on the Juvenile Diabetes Research Foundation, Executive Board of United Way Monterey County, Founding Board member of the Living Breath Foundation/Cystic Fibrosis, IMPOWER, a Monterey County organization supporting women’s initiatives and scholarships and a recent former member of the Board of Councilors, Division of Social Sciences for UC Santa Cruz.

 Rosa Vivian Fernández

 Rosa Vivian Fernandez is the President and Chief Executive Officer of San Benito Health Foundation (SBHF), a non-profit community health care organization serving the San Benito County for over 40 years.
 She has been the President and CEO for thirteen years.
 Under her direction, SBHF serves more than 10,000 individuals annually at the main clinic in Hollister and the new satellite mobile unit, providing preventative and comprehensive medical, dental, vision, mental health, and health education services.
 In addition, Ms. Fernandez oversees a WIC program serving 2,100 women and children.

 Ms. Fernandez has extensive experience in executive management, strategic program planning, policy development, finance, and operational management in the public sector.
 Under her direction, SBHF was one of the first community health centers to implement electronic health records in San Benito County as well as connect the dental and medical patient chart.